 Playing your Voicemails

-Voice Mails are saved as AMR files.
+When copying your voice mails to your computer, they are saved as AMR files.
 Such files can only be played with certain software.